-To ensure that trustees are able to undertake their duties, trustees have access to a wide range of information and data including:
+To support trustees to fulfil their role they have access to a wide range of information and data including:

-- monthly financial accounts and forecasts:
+- monthly financial accounts and forecasts;

-- pupil premium reviews:
+- behaviour

 - summary student data and analysis on achievement and progress;

 - attendance data;

 - staff performance management;

 - health and safety and site management;

 - policies and procedures;

 - educational visits and off-site activities.

 All documentation for meetings are sent at least one week in advance of all meetings, and trustees are strongly encouraged to read and review in detail and to submit questions in advance of the meeting.
-This ensures that meeting can be as effective as possible, and that senior leaders are appropriately supported and challenged.
+This ensures that meetings can be as effective as possible, and that senior leaders are appropriately supported and challenged.

-In the latest inspection, Ofsted has recognised the effectiveness of leadership and management as good.
+In the 2018 inspection, Ofsted has recognised the effectiveness of leadership and management as good.
 The board of trustees were recognised as being dedicated to 'improving their effectiveness', recruiting appropriately to 'extend their range of skills' and 'to draw helpfully on their professional backgrounds and experiences to fulfil their responsibilities'.
 Ofsted also recognised that the board of trustees were 'asking school leaders the right questions to help drive the school's priorities for improvement'.